-C. Claims Against Iraq
+B. Claims Against Iraq

-On September 2, 2010, the Governments of the United States and Iraq concluded an agreement that included provisions for the settlement of claims of U.S. nationals who had been victims of the Saddam Hussein regime prior to October 7, 2004, as well as claims of U.S. servicemen injured in a 1987 terrorist attack.
-Claims Settlement Agreement Between the Government of the United States of America and the Government of the Republic of Iraq.
+On September 2, 2010, the Governments of the United States and Iraq concluded an agreement that included provisions for the settlement of claims of U.S. nationals who had been victims of the Saddam Hussein regime prior to October 7, 2004, as well as claims of U.S. servicemen injured in the 1987 attack on the U.S.S.
+Stark.
+Claims Settlement Agreement Between the Government of the United States of America and the Government of the Republic of Iraq, U.S.-Iraq Sept.
+2, 2010, T.I.A.S.
+No. 11-522.
 The Agreement provided for a lump-sum payment of \$400 million by Iraq in settlement of all claims of U.S. nationals that fell within the terms of the Agreement.